leonidk03-lgtm/tour-manager-mini-app/replit.md

 - Real-time message sync via Supabase Realtime
 - Admin-only clear history button to manage chat load
 - Accessible from Settings screen for all users

+**NotificationsScreen** - Notification center and settings:
+- Toggle settings for chat, excursions (admin only), transactions (admin only)
+- List of recent notifications with read/unread status
+- Mark all as read functionality
+- Notification types: chat messages, new excursions, new transactions
+- Managers see chat notifications only; admins see all notification types
+- In-app banner shows new notifications at top of screen

 ### Platform-Specific Considerations